Arts Conservatory Program

 The ACP is college preparatory in nature.

 High academic standards are required in all Arts related classes and expected in every other area of study.
 All students accepted in the ACP shall have the same core academic requirements for graduation as every other Oak Hall student.
 In addition, they will be required to fulfill an “Arts Concentration” requirement as outlined below.

-Students accepted to the ACP will declare an arts concentration in one of the following: Visual Fine Arts (2-D and 3-D), Music, or Theatre.
-Students will be required to take 4 full credits in their chosen area of concentration as well as one additional credit from another arts discipline.
+Students accepted to the Arts Conservatory Program will declare an arts concentration in one of the following disciplines: Visual Arts, Music, or Theater.
+Students will be required to take the corresponding class in their chosen area of concentration each year as well as one additional course from another arts discipline.

-For example, a student declaring a concentration in Music would be required to take a music class each year in the Upper School totaling 4 credits as well as elect an additional full credit in visual arts and/or drama sometime before graduation.
+For example, a student declaring a concentration in Music would be required to take Advanced Music Ensemble each year in the Upper School, as well as an additional class in visual arts and/or theater sometime before graduation.